LDS-Data/lds-church-discipline/docs/fields.md

 * unit_md: the Markdown representation of the church unit in which the discipline was carried out, if known
 * unit: the plaintext representation of the church unit in which the discipline was carried out, if known

+### Derived

+* best_date_txt: the text representation of the best estimate for the date on which this disciplinary action took place.
+If date_txt is "abt.
+1888" then this would be "1888".
+If date_txt is "abt.
+3 Jul 1919" then this would be "3 Jul 1919".
+* best_year: the best estimate of the year
+* best_month: the best estimate of the month, if known
+* best_day: the best estimate of the day of month, if known

 ### Contemplated